-Every few years, or even more often than that, we replace our electronics with new versions.
+Every few years (or even more often than that), most of us replace our electronics with new versions.
 But for most people, it doesn’t mean getting rid of the old devices.
 For whatever reason, people tend to hang on to the old ones.

-But if you want to get out of that cycle, or just want to revive an old laptop, there’s a new solution, and it’s totally free.
+If you want to get out of that cycle or just want to revive an old laptop, there’s a solution, and it’s totally free.

 How To Bring an Old Laptop Back to Life

-Google has released Chrome OS Flex (formerly Neverware), and you can install it for free on a desktop computer, laptop or Mac.
+Google’s Chrome OS Flex (formerly Neverware) is free to install on a desktop computer, laptop or Mac.

 While the software may not be able to fix all of an old machine’s problems, it’s a great way to bring an old laptop back to life and at least make it usable again without having to pay for new hardware or an expensive repair.
 Just like the regular version of Chrome OS that comes installed on Chromebooks, you’ll have access to all of Google’s cloud computing services such as Gmail, Drive, Docs and more.